a25patel/angular/Unit-1/notes.md

 Why Angular:
-  compared to the others (backbone, ember, knockout), Angular takes way less code, easier to understand live templating engine great for testing forward thinking, mobile market directives can be a pro and a con
+  1. compared to the others (backbone, ember, knockout), Angular
+  2. takes way less code,
+  3. easier to understand
+  4. live templating engine
+  5. great for testing
+  6. forward thinking, mobile market
+  7. directives can be a pro and a con

 Complaints:
   1. directives can be hard for developers to wrap their heads around
   2. hard to debug
   3. router is limited

-MVC: yes  WHY?!?!?!?!?
+*MVC: yes  WHY?!?!?!?!?*

+jQuery Dependency:
-Yes and no. Angular can use the jQuery file available in our app, if that file does not exist then angula falls back on it's built in jQuery subset, jQlite. ng stands for angular.
+  Yes and no. Angular can use the jQuery file available in our app, if that file does not exist then angula falls back on it's built in jQuery subset, jQlite.

+ng stands for angular.